 One of the most surprising findings of the poll, Lyman said, was that a third of the respondents said there was no need to improve social equity and racial tolerance in a state where an earlier study for the Human Rights Commission found a significant level of covert as well as overt racial and religious intolerance.

 Fortunately, Lyman said, the vast majority wants a society exhibiting greater tolerance.
 They were much more intense in their desire for improvement than those who felt no need to change the status quo.

 In a similar vein, 65 percent of those surveyed believed individual spirituality and religion should remain a private matter, and their feelings were much more intense then those of the 31 percent preferring a society that openly promotes and encourages spirituality and religion.

 Lyman said more in-depth investigation would be needed to determine exactly what respondents intended in answering that question.
 But he speculated that respondents could well have considered the entire range of church-state issues from prayer in public schools to abortion.

 The poll reinforced past public opinion surveys on the question of education.
-Seventy-five percent wanted to see a better-financed system of education that 78 percent said should be more progressive than it is today.
+Seventy-five percent wanted to see a better-financed system of education; 78 percent said education should be more progressive than it is today.
 And 57 percent preferred schools that conform less to traditional values and roles and focused more on creativity and individual potential.